jnozzi/cocoadev.com/markdown/MrO.md

-Ex-General/NeXT...
+Ex-NeXT...

 (and Mark R. Onyschuk - hence the convenient nick :)

 I'm working independently once again, aiming to release a new application this August.
 If you need a hand with any sticky Cocoa UI issues, give me a shout; I've been working with Cocoa and its predecessor frameworks since 1992 or thereabouts!
 I'm sure I could make some time to help out at reasonable cost.

-I can be reached at mailto:mark.onyschuk@gmail.com (while we switch General/ISPs).
+I can be reached at mailto:mark.onyschuk@gmail.com (while we switch ISPs).

 Recently released Apps: